New Arrival Deco BE16000: Get Started with Wi-Fi 7

 Deco BE16000: Get Started with Wi-Fi 7

-Featuring 4 Multi-Gig Ethernet Ports, a dedicated 6 GHz band for your backhaul, and the latest features from Wi-Fi 7; the BE16000 provides the perfect opportunity to bring the advantages of Wi-Fi 7 to your home.
+Featuring 4 Multi-Gig Ethernet Ports, a 6 GHz band to improve your backhaul's connection, and the latest features from Wi-Fi 7; the BE16000 provides the perfect opportunity to bring the advantages of Wi-Fi 7 to your home.

 Future-Proof Your Home Network: The Deco BE16000 is backward compatible with all Wi-Fi generations.
 This means that you can be sure that your network will keep up with the latest and greatest devices for years to come while maintaining compatibility with your oldest devices.